 On this page

-Ionising radiation may come from radioactive substances, ores, fissionable materials, natural resources and X-ray equipment.
+Do you work with ionising radiation?
+You must be aware of the strict rules on working with radiation.
 This radiation may be harmful to humans, animals, plants and goods.
 Ionising radiation is used in applications by industry, aviation and healthcare, among others.

 Permit under the Nuclear Energy Act